-Radio Frequency Control Procedures-Review and discuss.
-Use of frequency board and channel slots, transmitter impound, channel numbering, and the courtesies and safety aspects of sharing a channel.
+Radio Control Procedures-Review and discuss.
+Use of transmitter, electric motor safety protocols and the courtesies and safety while operating in the pit area.

 Radio Range Check-Review and discuss.
-Pilot should have full control (no glitches) at a 50-foot range with the transmitter antenna fully collapsed.
+Pilot should have full control (no glitches) at a 30 yard range while in transmitter range test mode.